oniehuis/JuChrom.jl/docs/src/man/Loaders.md

 Each module defines a loader *spec* type that encodes the reader version in its type parameter `F` (for example, `MassHunterMSLoaderSpec{F}` where `F` is a concrete format type such as `MassHunterMSv1`).
 The `load` method dispatches on that spec type, so multiple reader versions can coexist and be selected by constructor helpers in the module.
-This is how JuChrom can support different file versions with different reader implementations.

 ## Loading a file